CodeForBaltimore/JuryInstructions/README.md

 As indicated above in the *Setup* section: for Docker any code change will require a re-build of the container.
 Local node instances reload dynamically so you do not need to restart the app unless you make changes to a template.

 ## Testing
-To run unit tests simply run this command from the project root:
+To run unit tests simply run this command from the project root while the server is running:
 ```
 npm test --coverage
 ```